 - Write a clear, concise description of your offer.
 Imagine that you have 30 seconds to explain this program to an average person. - Tell why you believe this offer will effectively support the department's strategies outlined in the department director's transmittal letter.
 Cite research, experience, logic, or whatever you believe convincingly makes your case. - Clarity, consistency, and simplicity are the cardinal virtues in a budget narrative.
-See the Style Guide on pages 74-78 in the Appendix.
+See the Style Guide on pages 81-85 in the Appendix.

-Step-by-Step Instructions for Preparing Program Offers Program Offers are the vehicle through which departments will submit their budget requests again this year.
-They will provide most of the information-in two pages!-that the Chair will need to evaluate those programs that will be included in the budget, so it is important that they be well prepared.
-Following are step-by-step instructions for preparing both the narrative and the numbers and entering this data in the web tool for program offers.
+Step-by-Step Instructions for Preparing Program Offers

+Program Offers are the primary vehicle departments will use to submit their budget requests.
+Program Offers provide most of the information-in two pages!-that the Chair and the Board will need to evaluate those programs that will be included in the budget.
+What follows are step-by-step instructions for preparing both the narrative and the numbers and entering this data in the web tool for program offers.